Jamalish/DanceDaniel/ExtremeMotionSDK/Win32/Samples/Unity/ProximitySample/Source/Assets/NGUI/ReadMe - 2.5.1.txt

 - NEW: UIRoot's 'automatic' flag is now gone, replaced by a more intuitive drop-down list.
 - NEW: It's now possible to make UIRoot fixed size on mobiles, but pixel-perfect on desktops (it's an option).
 - NEW: You can now specify an animation curve on all tweens.
 		- NEW: Localization will now attempt to load the starting language automatically.
 - NEW: Added UICamera.onCustomInput callback making it possible to add input form custom devices.
 - NEW: Support for optimizations in Unity 4.1.
-- FIX: Tweaks to Localization to make it easier to use.
-You can now just do Localization.Localize everywhere.
 - FIX: UILocalize attached to a label used by input will now localize its default value instead.
 - FIX: Kerning should now get saved properly.
 You will need to re-import your fonts.
 - FIX: UICamera with multi-touch turned off should now work properly when returning from sleep.